agushansky/sentiment-analysis_text-reviews/README.md

 ### Methodology

 There are a host of available machine-learning classifiers that are appropriate to perform sentiment analysis on this data.
 I focus on two-- Support Vector Machine (SVM) and Logistic Regression.
-Each method provides a linear classifier that can work well on sparse data, as is the case here.
+Each method provides a linear classifier that can work well on sparse data.

-Prior to fitting these classifiers, there are a few preprocessing steps of note.
+Prior to fitting the classifiers, there are a few preprocessing steps to note.
 The resulting models are designed to predict binary sentiment (i.e. positive or negative) on text reviews.
-To this end, three-star reviews were removed for the purpose of the analysis.
+To this end, three-star reviews (i.e. neutral reviews) are removed.
 Punctuation was also stripped to prepare the text to be converted into a matrix of token counts.
-In NLP-speak, unigrams and bigrams were used in creating this matrix.
-In layman's terms, single words and two-word phrases were used to create the matrix.
-More sophisticated models will use higher-order n-grams, but this is sufficient for the purpose of the analysis (and to preserve computational efficiency).
-Finally, the data was split with a train-to-test ratio of 4-to-1 prior to modeling.
-Classes were re-weighted prior to fitting the classifier to account for imbalanced sampling, as described above.
+The resulting matrix takes into account unigrams and bigrams, which refer to single words and two-word phrases, respectively.
+Higher-fidelity models often use higher-order n-grams, but unigrams and bigrams are sufficient for the purpose of this analysis (especially to preserve computational efficiency).
+Finally, the data is split with a train-to-test ratio of 4-to-1.
+Classes are re-weighted prior to fitting the classifier to account for imbalanced sampling, as described above.

 ### Results & Discussion

 The resulting classification reports are shown below.
-Accuracy on the test set was quite high for both classifiers -- near 90%.
-The different objective functions for each classifier resulted in slightly different results for each class.
-Interestingly, the F1 score was substantially better for positive reviews compared to negative ones in both models.
-This makes sense, as negativity is a bit more difficult to decipher.
+Accuracy on the test data quite is high for both classifiers -- near 90%.
+Interestingly, the F1 score is substantially better for positive reviews compared to negative ones.
+At a high level, negative language can be more difficult to decipher systematically, especially when only taking into account unigrams and bigrams, as I did for this analysis.

 SVM results:

 ![alt text](https://github.com/agushansky/sentiment_analysis/blob/main/images/svm_results.jpg?raw=true)

-LogReg results:
+Logistic Regression results:

 ![alt text](https://github.com/agushansky/sentiment_analysis/blob/main/images/logistic_reg_results.jpg?raw=true)

-Ultimately, models like these can be used to predict sentiment from many forms of input text, including suggestion boxes and online reviews which don't specify the park branch.
-They can also be used to extract important information from reviews that might otherwise be ignored (e.g. from "neutral" or three-star reviews).
-Customer sentiment can be used along with assigned star-ratings to predict important outcomes, like customer retention and monetization.
+Models like these can be used to predict sentiment from many forms of input text, including suggestion boxes and online reviews that don't specify the park branch.
+They can also be used to extract important information from reviews that might otherwise be ignored (e.g. from "neutral" or three-star reviews) by humans.
+Customer sentiment can be used in conjunctino with star-ratings to predict important outcomes, like customer retention and monetization.
 Ultimately, while sentiment-prediction models are just one piece of the analytics puzzle, decision-makers would be wise to use them to help make informed decisions.